 The fan on your air conditioner outside is responsible for moving the heat from your Columbus home to the outside air.
 If the fan on the outside unit doesn’t perform correctly, proper heat transfer is not taking place and the air conditioning compressor may overheat and trip the safety overload.
 The consequence of this action could result in internal damage to the compressor.

 This usually indicates a lack of power, contactor problems or even a broken thermostat.

-A frozen coil mainly indicates trouble with the airflow, such as restrictions caused by dirty air filters or blocked return air ductwork.
-Frozen indoor coils could also be the result of low refrigerant.
+A frozen coil mainly indicates trouble with the airflow, such as restrictions caused by dirty air filters or obstructed return air ductwork.
+Frozen indoor coils could also be caused by low refrigerant.

-Best practices suggest that the number one way for a Columbus area homeowner to prevent these expected problems is by participating in a preventive maintenance program.
+Best practices suggest that the most effective way for a Columbus area homeowner to prevent these expected problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be uncovered during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can efficiently analyze the problem area and apply the necessary repairs.
+For all these common issues, a professionally qualified, NATE-certified technician can efficiently analyze the problem area and make the necessary repairs.
 Call or contact us today for an evaluation!